arklumpus/VectSharp/Readme.md

 [**VectSharp.ThreeD**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.ThreeD) adds support for 3D vector and raster graphics.

+[**VectSharp.Markdown**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.Markdown) can be used to transform Markdown documents into VectSharp objects, that can then be exported e.g. as PDF or SVG files, or displayed in an Avalonia `Canvas`.

 VectSharp is written using .NET Core, and is available for Mac, Windows and Linux.
 It is released under a GPLv3 license.
 It includes 14 standard fonts, also released under a GPL license.

 Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 license.